-6.21 Sea Moves and Besieged Ports
+7.21 Sea Moves and Besieged Ports

 A player controlling a Sea may move a block into or out of a Besieged Port adjacent to that Sea.
-The player rolls a die, adds one and then consults the Sea Move table treating the Sea adjacent to the Besieged Port as though it were controlled by the opposing player.
+The player rolls a die, adds one and then consults the above table.